Net zero targets

 There is also a provision on the tracking of collective progress of the EU towards the achievement of net zero (Article 5).
 This assessment will be made every five years, following the five-yearly cycles of the Paris Agreement, and will track progress against a linear emissions trajectory from 2030 to 2050, via 2040 once this target has been set.

 The Commission will also assess the consistency of measures put in place by member states with the net zero objective (Article 6).
 In accordance with the Paris Agreement timelines, the Commission will review the EU trajectory every five years.
 In doing so, it will regularly assess whether any updating of the trajectory is required and take action in case of insufficient progress.
-The Law also establishes European Scientific Advisory Board on Climate Change which advise shall be taken into account when specifying EU’s indicative greenhouse gas budget for the period 2030-2050.
+The Law also established European Scientific Advisory Board on Climate Change whose advise must be taken into account when specifying the EU’s indicative greenhouse gas budget for the period 2030–2050.

 - Carbon dioxide removal – The European Commission’s supporting analysis for its climate neutral strategy provides an analysis of two scenarios for achieving climate neutrality by 2050, with transparent assumptions on the contributions from technological CDR options and LULUCF in each pathway for LULUCF and for removals and storage.
-LULUCF sinks are distinguished and treated transparently throughout the strategy (European Commission 2018b).
+LULUCF sinks are distinguished and treated transparently throughout the strategy (European Commission, 2018).

 - Comprehensive planning – The Climate Law has set an intermediate target of a GHG emissions reduction of 55% by 2030 (below 1990 levels), and requires a 2040 target and projected emissions budget for 2030-2050 to be provided by the Commission following the first Global Stocktake under the Paris Agreement.
 The Commission’s underlying analysis for the climate neutrality strategy identifies clear pathways and key measures for reaching net zero, with sector-specific detail, albeit presenting two alternative scenarios.